atomic-penguin/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 <center><img src="../images/authn-flow.png" height="454" width="879" /></center>

-# Users are Special API Clients

-With Opscode Hosted Chef, people authenticate as *Users*, which are special API clients since they're global.

-Users are associated with an *Organization*.

-What a user can do is determined by the access control lists in the organization and by granting of certain group-based privileges.

 # Node Objects

 After the client has authenticated with the Server, Chef retrieves the node object from the server.

-Node objects represent a set of data called attributes and a list of configuration to apply called a run list.
+Node objects represent a set of data called attributes and a list of configuration steps to apply called a run list.

 # Node Object